-This report presents the results of the greenhouse gas analysis (GHGA) prepared by Urban Crossroads, Inc., for the proposed 8978 Haven Ave.
-Warehouse (referred to as "Project").
+This report presents the results of the greenhouse gas analysis (GHGA) prepared by Urban Crossroads, Inc., for the Desert Grove Retail Project (referred to as "Project").

 The purpose of this GHGA is to evaluate Project-related construction and operational emissions and determine the level of greenhouse gas (GHG) impacts as a result of constructing and operating the proposed Project.